 A Respondent in these cases may acknowledge responsibility at any time and accept sanctions imposed by the Office of Student Conduct.
 A Complainant may withdraw the complaint at any time.
 Either of these occurrences would cease any investigation.

-If there is a finding of responsibility, the decision maker will consider the scope of the case, impact on students and community and prior history when assigning sanctions.
-The decision maker will also decide if remedies are appropriate in order to restore or preserve equal access to their education at Tulane.
 Sanctions for a finding of responsibility for these cases ranges from a warning to expulsion and may also include a variety of educational sanctions.
 Supportive Measures cannot be used as sanctions.